 - Loss of child custody which is then transferred to the other parent

 If both parents are deemed unfit by the court, then the child or children may be placed into foster care or may be adopted.

 40+ Years of Experience on Your Side

 Our New Orleans child custody lawyers have successfully represented many clients just like you.
 With more than four decades of experience, we have the thorough understanding of Louisiana’s family laws and court proceedings needed to obtain the results you desire.

 Involved in a complex custody battle?
 Turn to our seasoned New Orleans child custody attorneys.
 We are here for here and are ready to fight for your parental rights and your child's best interest.
-Call Lowe, Stein, Hoffman, Allweiss & Hauver L.L.P. at (504) 517-8160 today.
+Call Lowe Stein, LLC at (504) 517-8160 today.